 Furthermore, widening of the parting line is a visible symptom of hair loss.
 Women suffering from acute hair loss may notice balding or patchy spots.
 Also, when a woman is suffering from age-related hair loss, the signs are different from female pattern baldness.
 The hairline sometimes becomes sparser and the forehead becomes wider.

-The first step for preventing hair loss is a detailed assessment of the problem.
+The first step for preventing hair loss is a detailed diagnosis of hair loss.
 The hair specialist will discuss your general health, detail medical history, family history, and examine your scalp, hair for detection of underlying illnesses.

 This includes general observation of scalp, checking texture of hair, affected areas, and following factors related to hair loss: